 David’s proudest moment so far was the Mindkeeper release.
 It’s his first published project at Abylight!

-RC Club it is - and here’s where the developer’s artistic side came in action.
-While backend stuff is cool and it just needs to work, for RC Club David has been doing more visual and front-end things: the animations of the menu, the sounds… “And because I’m also from an art background - I like that!
+RC Club it is – and here’s where the developer’s artistic side came in action.
+While backend stuff is cool and it just needs to work, for RC Club, David has been doing more visual and front-end things: the animations of the menu, the sounds… “And because I’m also from an art background – I like that!
 And people who see it can say it looks nice”, the developer shares.
+You can make David happy right now: check out Mindkeeper and RC Club on the App Store (available for Apple Watch, iOS and Apple TV) and tell us your fave thing about it!

 What about gaming?